pH200/cycle-react/docs/working-with-react.md

 ## Refs

-If you've ever tried to set `ref` to the element with Cycle-React, you're probably encountered this following error:
+If you've ever tried to set `ref` to the element with Cycle-React, you've probably encountered this following error:

 ```